eclipse-tractusx/managed-identity-wallet/docs/arc42/revocation-service/main.md

 2. The current index should be created for each issued revocable VC
 3. while revocation, the correct index should be revoked
 4. The application should work in case of horizontal scanning
-5. Only Authorizae user/client can access the revocation API
+5. Only Authorize user/client can access the revocation API
 6. One status list index should be created for one VC
 7. Sonar quality gate should be passed
 8. No issues in veracode scanning